-It seems to me that the main task of this conference will be to engage in a deeper, scholarly exploration of a very recent topic - at least for us in the South, namely "The Green Reform".
+For the requirements of this conference, I have retained the sub-topic entitled "The ecological exploration of a very recent topic - at least for us in the South, namely "The Green Reform".
 This topic highlights the inevitable paradox of the absolute need to "consume" in the process of development, as well as the paradox of the equally compelling need to "protect" life.
 All human life, or better, life itself keeps and sustains itself through the management of this paradox.